eclipse-archived/ceylon-lang.org/documentation/1.0/tour/attributes-control-structures.md

 in is that `counter()` returns a reference to a function `inc()` that captures the variable `count`.)

-So even though we'll continue to use the words "local" and "attribute" throughout this tutorial, keep in mind that there's no really strong distinction between the terms.
+So even though we'll continue to use the terms "local value" and "attribute" throughout this tutorial, keep in mind that there's no really strong distinction between the terms.
 Any named value might be captured by some other declaration in the same containing scope.
-A local is just an attribute that happens to not be captured by anything.
+A local value is just an attribute that happens to not be captured by anything.

 ## Variables